-This annual report does not include a report of management's assessment regarding internal control over financial reporting due to a transition period established by rules of the Securities and Exchange Commission for newly public companies.
 This annual report does not include an attestation report of the Company's independent registered public accounting firm regarding internal control over financial reporting.
-As a non-accelerated filer, management's report is not subject to attestation by our independent registered public accounting firm.
+As an emerging growth company, management's report is not subject to attestation by our independent registered public accounting firm.

-Item 9R Other Infor mation.
+Item 9B.
+Other Information.